LampofDiogenes/LampofDiogenes/README.md

 - 👋 Hi, I’m Kaleb Bradford
-- 👀 I’m interested in Software Testing
+- 🌱 I’m interested in Software Engineering, Machine Learning, and UX Research
-- 🌱 I’m currently learning about Quality Assurance and Teamwork based projects
+- 👀 I’m currently Looking for jobs
-- 💞️ I’m looking to collaborate on a project using automated testing or cybersecurity
-- 📫 How to reach me: bra19019@byui.edu

 <!---
 LampofDiogenes/LampofDiogenes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.